 Sandy is an Iowa farm girl at heart.
 She now works in IT for United Fire Group (UFG) and has a more practical way of looking at things than I usually do.
 Early in our marriage, one of my employees asked me if Sandy was a good cook.
 My reply was, “Well, she has Hamburger Helper down pat.”
 Twenty-eight years of marriage and raising two sons has helped improve her cooking abilities (she makes the world’s best pumpkin cheesecake!) but she is content to let me handle the food side of Osgood’s while taking care of the day-to-day bookkeeping.

 Our sons Josh and Calvin were instrumental in making Osgood’s a reality by taste-testing products, making menu recommendations, and helping move in kitchen equipment.
-Josh is a senior at Iowa State majoring in civil engineering and Calvin is a freshman at Iowa State majoring in Forestry.
+Josh is a civil engineer in Maryland and Calvin is a sophomore at Iowa State majoring in Forestry.

 About the name Osgood’s – Osgood Shepherd was Cedar Rapids’ first permanent settler, having built a cabin in 1838 approximately where the Tree of Five Seasons stands today.
 This was eight years before Iowa statehood, and the territory was still part of the nation’s frontier.
 Osgood was very much a pioneer.
 While Sandy and I don’t claim to be pioneers in the sense that Osgood was, this move into restaurant ownership is new territory for us.
 Having been raised to value friendships and a good day’s work, we hope to provide downtown Cedar Rapids fresh, fast breakfast and lunch items in a friendly atmosphere that will add to the history of Cedar Rapids for many years to come.